Duration: 2 – 12 weeks

 Our intensive hands-on Wildlife Veterinary Medicine Course runs for seven days, under the instruction of Malawi’s leading wildlife vet.
 You will be taught through both lectures and wet labs and have the opportunity to help out with our annual health monitoring programme which includes physical exams, patient monitoring and sample collection and analysis.

 The course is limited to 8 participants and is very popular so please book early.
-Course dates are currently 12th - 19th June and 31st July - 7th August.
+Course dates are currently July 12- 19, July 24-31 and July 31-Aug 7.
 Below is the course itinerary:

 Tuesday: Arrival, sanctuary orientation and introductions